Frequently Asked Questions

 A: The Court Security Division conducts Sheriff’s Sales on the first floor of the Knox Courthouse, Monday – Friday at 1 p.m.
 These sales are scheduled by attorneys that represent the lending institutions.

-The Knox County Sheriff's Department provides fingerprinting services for Criminal History Conviction Checks requested under the following Acts:
+The Knox County Sheriff's Office provides fingerprinting services for Criminal History Conviction Checks requested under the following Acts:

 UNIFORM CONVICTION INFORMATION ACT (UCIA):